jboalml/latex/README.md

 - [How to register my own packages or classes in a separate drive to TeX Live installation?](http://tex.stackexchange.com/questions/20160/how-to-register-my-own-packages-or-classes-in-a-separate-drive-to-tex-live-insta)
 - [Create a local texmf tree in MiKTeX.](http://tex.stackexchange.com/questions/69483/create-a-local-texmf-tree-in-miktex)

-Let me know your solution so I can incorporate it to the installation guide for others to use!

 #### Ubuntu font family
 Some templates use the [Ubuntu font family](http://font.ubuntu.com/) for titling.
 You will find the fonts and installation instructions for TeX Live on Mac OS and Linux [here](https://github.com/tzwenn/ubuntu-latex-fonts).